 The theory of special relativity explains how space and time are link for objects that are moving at a consistent speed in a straight line.
 One of its most famous aspects concerns objects moving at the speed of light in Trending Research.

 As a matter of fact, as an object approaches the speed of light, its mass becomes infinite and it is unable to go any faster than light travels.
-This cosmic speed limit has been a subject of much discussion in physics, and even in science fiction, as people think about how to travel across vast distances.
+This cosmic speed limit has been a subject of much discussion in physics, and even in science fiction, as people think about how to travel across vast distances in PhD Research.

 The theory of special relativity was develop through the Albert Einstein in 1905, and it forms part of the basis of modern physics.
 After finishing his work in special relativity, Einstein spent a decade pondering what would happen if one introduced acceleration.
 This formed the basis of his general relativity, published in 1915.

-Evolutional Concept Behind Theory of Relativity – PhD Trending Research Topics
+Evolutional Concept Behind Theory of Relativity – Trending Research